 Medical System Network announced its fifth medium-term plan (FY03/19-FY03/22) at the time of its earnings announcement for FY03/18.
-The company had previously reviewed its medium-term plans every three years.
-The fourth medium-term plan that ended in FY03/18, was preceded by a plan covering FY03/13-15.
-Starting from the fifth medium-term plan, however, the company changed the term to four years, which would be in line with the cycle of medical treatment fee revisions.
+Starting from the fifth medium-term plan, the company changed the plan's term from three years to four years, which would be in line with the cycle of medical treatment fee revisions.